How to Start a Marketing Consulting Business

 Do you have a marketing background but are tired of working for someone else?
 You could open your own marketing consulting business to use your skills, be on your own time, and make a good living.

-A marketing consulting business helps to build branding and develop marketing strategies for businesses.
-They may also offer marketing design services and content writing.
+A marketing consulting business helps to build branding and develop marketing strategies for small businesses.
+They may also offer marketing design services, marketing automation, content marketing, and business consulting.

-According to Statista, the marketing services industry size is $475 billion globally, with over half of that being in the United States.
+According to Statista, the marketing consulting services industry generates $475 billion in sales globally, with over half of that being in the United States.
+Emarketer projects digital ad spending will grow in the U.S. by nearly 50% in the next four years.
 According to IBIS World, there are 216,519 marketing consulting firms in the United States as of 2021.